-Possibly the most famous Canadian landmark, the Great Falls are found on the border of Canada and the United States in South Eastern Ontario.
-While many prefer simply to walk around the walls and let the cool watery-breeze wash over them, those that are brave enough can venture down into the Maid of the Mist, a boat that takes you up close to the waterfall.
-An experience that will certainly soak you to your bone, it’s an activity that cannot be missed.
+Possibly the most famous Canadian landmark, the Great Niagara Falls, is found on the border of Canada and the United States in South Eastern Ontario.
+While many prefer simply to walk around the walls and let the cool watery breeze wash over them, those that are brave enough can venture down into the Maid of the Mist, a boat that takes you up close to the waterfall.
+An experience that will soak you to your bone is an activity that cannot be missed.

-The structure that defines the city that it is found it, the CN Tower is the tallest tower and one of the tallest buildings of the world.
-Located downtown Toronto, for a cost of £15 you can venture up to the observation deck far up in the sky, allowing you to see the entire city.
-Thrilling and certainly eye-opening, on a clear day you can even see as far as Niagara Falls.
+The structure is one of the landmarks that best represents Toronto.
+The CN Tower is the tallest tower in Toronto and one of the tallest buildings in the world.
+Located in downtown Toronto, for a cost of £15, you can venture up to the observation deck far up in the sky, allowing you to see the entire city.
+Thrilling and certainly eye-opening, you can even see as far as Niagara Falls on a clear day.

 Hockey Hall of Fame

-Hockey runs deep in every Canadians blood.
+Hockey runs deep in every Canadian’s blood.
 Being the national sport, visiting the Hockey Hall of Fame in Toronto is a must for anyone who wishes to understand the culture.
-It is the home of the Stanley Cup, a trophy for the most victorious of teams, as well as a vast collection of NHL memorability as well as hockey records.
+It is the home of the Stanley Cup, a trophy for the most victorious of teams, a vast collection of NHL memorability and hockey records.
 Costing around £10, the museum represents the country’s favorite pastime in an entertaining and educational way.

 A trip to Ontario would not be complete without visiting the center of the Canadian government.
-The parliament, located in Ottawa, is a combination of English and Canadian traditions.
-Built on top of a great hill overlooking Ottawa River, it is one of the most elaborate and beautiful buildings in the country.
+The parliament, located in Ottawa, combines English and Canadian traditions.
+Built on top of a great hill overlooking the Ottawa River, it is one of the country’s most elaborate and beautiful buildings.
 With beautiful statues and ornate buttresses, it’s a great free experience for the whole family to enjoy.

 In the Wilderness

 While Ontario has many beautiful cities, it truly begins to shine when you enter the wilderness.
-Whether you like to hike or simply relax within a natural setting, Ontario has it all.
-However, when moving farther north it is important to find a safe place to stay as the Canadian wild can be dangerous.
+Ontario has everything, whether you like to hike or simply relax in a natural setting.
+However, when moving farther north, finding a safe place to stay is important as the Canadian wild can be dangerous.
 There is a variety of great located up north, with the Quality Inn and Suites in Petawawa being at the apex of value and comfort.
-Once settled in, go out and explore the real Ontario, it will certainly surprise you.
+Once settled in, go out and explore the real Ontario; it will certainly surprise you.

 Michal Kniec is a travel blogger and automotive news writer who I still somehow finds the time to study law.
 Apart from his love of anything historic, he enjoys writing, creating music, and traveling as much as possible on this pale blue dot.